 1 In the name of God, the Compassionate, the Merciful.

 2 Ḥarīr b.
 Muḥammad has acknowledged and given testimony against himself willingly, while sound in mind 3 and body, fully competent, under no constraint or coercion that he owes, is liable for, and is a debtor 4 from his own funds and under his own responsibility to Muḥammad b.
 Ayyūb.
 He owes him, in 5 sifted and winnowed 4 clover seeds, two-thirds of an irdabb, that constitutes a confirmed debt 6 and an obligatory, binding right.
 He has acknowledged this in the presence of the witnesses 7 of this document.
 He may neither dispute it, nor invoke any evidence, 8 nor offer any excuse to be released from the debt, 9 whose repayment is guaranteed by ʿUmar b.
 Aḥmad.
 10 He has given testimony against himself in the month of Shawwāl, of year 11 four hundred and forty-10one.
 12 Ḥafāẓ b.
 Kinānī testifies to all the contents of the document.
 13 Written on his behalf with his permission and in his presence.
-14 ǦJamāʿa testifies that the obligor acknowledges the content of the document.
+14 Jamāʿa testifies that the obligor acknowledges the content of the document.
 15 Written in his own hand, on the date recorded in the document.

 =>=T>